-Exhibit Number Description of Document 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation 3.2 Amended and Restated Bylaws 4.1 Specimen Common Stock Certificate 4.2 Amended and Restated Information and Registration Rights Agreement by and among Corcept Therapeutics Incorporated and certain holders of preferred stock, dated as of May 8, 2001 5.1 Opinion of Heller Ehrman White & McAuliffe LLP 10.1 2000 Stock Option Plan 10.2 Employment offer letter to Robert L. Roe, M.D., dated October 18, 2001 10.3 Employment offer letter to Fred Kurland, dated February 3, 2004 10.4 Promissory Note and Pledge Agreement by and between Corcept Therapeutics Incorporated and Robert L. Roe, M.D., dated as of October 22, 2001 10.5 Form of Indemnification Agreement 10.6# License Agreement by and between The Board of Trustees of the Leland Stanford Junior University and Corcept Therapeutics Incorporated, dated as of July 1, 1999 10.7# Research Agreement/cGMP Manufacturing, dated as of February 12, 2002 10.8 Master Clinical Development Agreement by and between Corcept Therapeutics Incorporated and Scirex Corporation, dated as of July 12, 2001 10.9# Memorandum of Understanding, Supply and Services Agreement, dated as of June 12, 2000 10.10 Consulting, Confidential Information and Inventions Agreement by and between Corcept Therapeutics Incorporated and Alan Schatzberg M.D., dated as of May 31, 1999 10.11 2004 Stock Option Plan 23.1 Consent of Ernst & Young LLP, independent auditors 23.2 Consent of Heller Ehrman White & McAuliffe LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on page II-5)
+EXHIBIT NUMBER DESCRIPTION OF DOCUMENT 1.1 Form of Underwriting Agreement 3.1 Amended and Restated Certificate of Incorporation 3.2 Amended and Restated Bylaws 4.1 Specimen Common Stock Certificate 4.2 Amended and Restated Information and Registration Rights Agreement by and among Corcept Therapeutics Incorporated and certain holders of preferred stock, dated as of May 8, 2001 5.1 Opinion of Heller Ehrman White & McAuliffe LLP 10.1 2000 Stock Option Plan 10.2 2001 Stock Option Plan 10.3 Sublease Agreement by and between Corcept Therapeutics Incorporated and Heller Ehrman White & McAuliffe LLP, dated January 1, 2001 10.4 Employment offer letter to Robert L. Roe, M.D., dated October 18, 2001 10.5 Employment offer letter to Andrew Galligan, dated November 15, 2001 10.6 Promissory Note and Pledge Agreement by and between Corcept Therapeutics Incorporated and Robert L. Roe, M.D., dated as of October 22, 2001 10.7 Promissory Note and Pledge Agreement by and between Corcept Therapeutics Incorporated and Andrew Galligan, dated as of December 7, 2001 10.8 Form of Indemnification Agreement 10.9# License Agreement by and between The Board of Trustees of the Leland Stanford Junior University and Corcept Therapeutics Incorporated, dated as of July 1, 1999 10.10 Master Clinical Development Agreement by and between Corcept Therapeutics Incorporated and Scirex Corporation, dated as of July 12, 2001 10.11# Memorandum of Understanding, Supply and Services Agreement, dated as of June 12, 2000 10.12# Letter Agreement, Mifepristone Process Development and Supply Agreement, dated as of January 31, 2001 10.13 Consulting, Confidential Information and Inventions Agreement by and between Corcept Therapeutics Incorporated and Alan Schatzberg M.D., dated as of May 31, 1999